draken1994/android-device-Gionee/README.md

 ----Thanks for xen0n, who are contributing to the working CyanogenMod of MTK hardware.---
 # CyanogenMod 13.0

-This is a device tree for huawei g750t01 which is based on MT6592 SoC.
+This is a device tree for huawei S5 which is based on MT6592 SoC.
 Powered by ferhung.
 # Build

-* init
+*
-  Sync CyanogenMod source:

-        # repo init -u git://github.com/ferhung-mtk/android.git -b cm-13.0
-        # repo sync

 * full build

         # source build/envsetup.sh

-        # brunch cm_g750t01-userdebug
+        # brunch lineage_S5-userdebug

 # Limitations